Professor Anant Agarwal

 Professor Anant Agarwal is applying funds from the award to help create edX MicroBachelors programs.

 The programs provide comprehensive learning in a specific career field.
-Industry-leading employers recognize the courses for their real job relevance.
-The courses pave the way to a full master’s degree.

 “In short, it’s hard to think of a better project to help realise Charles’ dream of improving and making education more accessible across the world.”

 Panel Head, Judging Panel for Education Development, Yidan Prize

 Professor Anant Agarwal, Founder and CEO of edX, has drawn on his technical skills and his experience as an academic to support the creation of this exceptional, decentralised open learning platform that is already being used extensively around the world.
 A platform that he helped to create in partnership with MIT and Harvard University and which is designed to be open, inclusive and global.

 EdX offers around 2,000 free courses from its official partners in more than 130 leading institutions in 196 countries to over 15 million global learners.
 In addition it is estimated that an even greater number of learners benefit from the independent use of the open platform all over the world.
 Edx also provides educational researchers with a robust data package that promotes consistent improvements in online learning.
 And when listening to Professor Agarwal speak about his vision for the future, it’s clear he is only just getting started.